Sample Standard Deviation Formula (Table of Contents)

 - n – Total number of data points

-- Find the number of points in the data set, i.e. n.
+- Find the number of points in the data set, i.e., n.

 - Then the next step is to find the mean value of the sample.
-It is basically the average of all the values.
+It is the average of all the values.

 - The last step is to take the square root of the number calculated above.

-There is another way to calculate population and standard deviation simply by using the STDEV.P () function for population standard deviation and STDEV.S () function for sample standard deviation in excel.
+There is another way to calculate population and standard deviation simply by using the STDEV.P () function for population standard deviation and STDEV.S () function for sample standard deviation in Excel.

 Examples of Sample Standard Deviation Formula (With Excel Template)